Hiroki-180/Practical-Math-Library/README.md

 ## Current Status
 Current development is mainly for use in 32-bit applications.
 Also, current version supports only the Visual Studio 2017 Community compiler.
-64-bit development is future target.
+Supporting 64-bit environment or other compilers is important future task.

 ## Contents
  - Constants